 Wife and Children

-In personal life, George Blanda was married.
-He was the husband of Betty Harris.
-They lived their conjugal life from September 17, 1949, until his death on September 27, 2010.
+George Blanda married Betty Harris on September 17, 1949, and they were together until his death on September 27, 2010.
 Their conjugal life was blessed with two children.
 They are Leslie Blanda and George Blanda, Jr.

 Height and weight